amirkadri46/medi-report-analysis-agent/README.md

 # 🩻 Medical Report Diagnosis Agent

-A Medical Imaging Diagnosis Agent build on agno powered by Gemini 2.0 Flash that provides AI-assisted analysis of medical images of various scans.
+A Medical Report Diagnosis Agent build on agno powered by Gemini 2.0 Flash that provides AI-assisted analysis of medical images of various scans.
 The agent acts as a medical imaging diagnosis expert to analyze various types of medical images and videos, providing detailed diagnostic insights and explanations.

 ## Features